Layouts¶

 Building layouts from Python functions¶

-stackops.cluster.sessions_managers.utils.maker converts Python callables into TabConfig entries.
+stackops.cluster.sessions_managers.utils.maker converts Python functions into TabConfig entries.

 Main helpers¶